ethtri/SnapCase_App/docs/AgentReports/Sprint03-Task43.md

 ## Verification
 - `npm run build`
 - Playwright e2e remained green from the 2025-12-08 run; not re-run during this smoke.
-- Live dev snapshots (including the live upload attempt) show CTA locked on the latest deployment because the Printful embed reports `designValid=false` with the guardrail “Please add a design!” and non-catalog `selectedVariantIds`, even after uploading a PNG into the embed.
+- Live dev snapshots (including the Playwright upload attempt) show CTA locked with `designValid=false`, but manual browser run (user) successfully placed a design and reached checkout with CTA unlocked; still need reproducible automated evidence and pricing/template capture from the designer.

 ## Notes / next steps
 - Diagnose why Printful returns `designValid=false` after uploads (PFUploader init errors, 27 non-catalog variants) and how to force a valid placement/template save; re-run once a design can be placed so CTA unlocks.